Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Dorigo, M., Theraulaz, G. and Trianni, V., 2020.
 Reflections on the future of swarm robotics.
 Science Robotics, 5(49).

+* Doncieux, S., Bredeche, N., Mouret, J.B. and Eiben, A.E.G., 2015.
+Evolutionary robotics: What, why, and where to.
+Frontiers in Robotics and AI, 2, p.4.

 * Bongard, J.C., 2013.
 Evolutionary robotics.
 Communications of the ACM, 56(8), pp.74-83.

 * Pfeifer, R. and Bongard, J., 2006.
 How the body shapes the way we think: A new view of intelligence.
 MIT Press.